Army of the Mughal Empire: Imperial camp and fortresses

-The Mughal imperial camp, known as "The exalted camp" or "The victorious camp", was used for military expeditions and royal tours, also serving as a mobile, "de facto" administrative capital and imperial army headquarters.
+The Mughal imperial camp, known as "The exalted camp" or "The victorious camp", was used for military expeditions and royal tours, also serving as a mobile, de facto administrative capital and imperial army headquarters.
 It was manned by hundreds of thousands of people and 50,000 horses and oxen required to transport tents, baggage and equipment as its challenge.
-Vincent Smith writes that the Mughal Camp was like a moving city from one place to other while Jean-Baptiste Tavernier, discussing about the mode of travelling in India, observed that the manner of travelling in India in those days was very convenient like Italy or France.
+Vincent Smith writes that the Mughal Camp was like a moving city from one place to other while Jean-Baptiste Tavernier, discussing about the mode of travelling, observed that the manner of travelling in those days was convenient like Italy or France.

-This mobile military capital was constructed by more than 2,000 personnel and labourers sent on ahead of the main imperial party.
-From the time of Akbar, Mughal military camps were huge in scale, accompanied by numerous personages associated with the royal court, as well as soldiers and labourers.
-All administration and governance was carried out from within, with the Mughal Emperors spending a significant portion of their ruling period within these camps.
-Akbar's entourage included small camps for journeys or hunting and large camps for royal tours and military campaigns, which could altogether accommodate 300000 people.
-It is estimated the large camp travelled 16 km per day.
-However, another estimation has the camp rarely travelling more than 6 km per day and preceded by agents, scouts and workers who prepared roads and bridges, campsites, arranged the purchase of foodstuffs and fuel and assured the cooperation of local rulers.
+This mobile military capital was constructed by more than 2,000 personnel and labourers sent ahead of the main force.
+From the time of Akbar, Mughal military camps were huge in scale, accompanied by members of the royal court, as well as soldiers and labourers.
+Administration and governance were carried out from within, with the Emperors spending a significant portion of their rule within these camps.
+Akbar's entourage included small camps for journeys or hunting and large camps for royal tours and military campaigns, which could altogether accommodate 300,000 people.
+The large camp travelled an estimated 6-16 km per day, preceded by agents, scouts and workers who handled logistics, preparing roads and bridges, campsites, purchasing food and fuel and assuring the cooperation of local rulers.